sungaila/NewDarkGlobalServer/README.md

   -c, --timeoutclient=VALUE  Sets timeout for game clients in seconds.
 Default
                                is 3600 seconds (01:00:00).
   -u, --timeoutunidentified=VALUE
                              Sets timeout for connections to indentify as client or server in seconds.
 Default is 10 seconds (00:00:10).
   -b, --showheartbeatminimal Shows HeartbeatMinimal messages in the log.
 Each
                                connected game server sends one every 10 seconds so the log may become cluttered.
   -f, --hidefailedconn       Hides failed connections attempts (due to invalid
                                or unknown messages) from the log.
+  -t, --printtimestamps      Adds timestamps to the log output.
   -v, --verbose              Shows more verbose messages in the log.
   -h, --help                 Prints this helpful option list and exits.
 ```